 First, the S&P 500 index is a composite of 500 of the largest U.S. companies.
 Most investors, however, do not invest 100 percent of their portfolio in an S&P 500 index.
 Instead, they also invest in bonds, small company stocks, and international stocks.
 Second, fees paid to mutual fund companies and asset managers erode returns.
 That’s one reason I manage my own investments and invest primarily in individual stocks and index funds.
 Even so, some amount of fees will always exist.

 Finally, investor behavior can have a huge, and typically negative, effect on returns.
 Many investors get scared when the market goes down and sell many of their investments.
 When the market heats up again, they start buying back into the market.
 The result is a cycle of buying high and selling low.

 The key is to be honest with yourself, understand your asset allocation and investing habits, and make a conservative assumption.
 If your investments end up doing better, you’ll have some extra cash in retirement.

 Some people just ignore social security in their retirement planning.
 That would be a conservative approach.
 While I don’t believe Social Security is going away, the benefits could certainly be reduced.
 Still, estimates on your benefits and when you will start receiving those benefits are important.
 You can read our Guide to Social Security for more information.
 You can also check out this benefit estimator from the Social Security Administration.

 Assumption #6: A safe withdrawal rate

-Once you start retirement with your nest egg, you have to determine how much you can withdrawal each year without running out of money before you die.
-Countless articles, books and studies have been published on this issue.
+Once you start retirement with your nest egg, you have to determine how much you can withdraw each year without running out of money before you die.
+Countless articles, books, and studies have been published on this issue.

 I typically assume a four percent withdrawal rate.
 I know others who assume three or five percent.
 Whatever you decide, understand just how important this assumption is.